waywardphilosopher/lookingforwisdom/content/posts/parmenides.md

 +++
 categories = ["Philosopher Files"] date = 2020-12-17T11:00:00Z
-description = ""
 draft = false
 image = "/images/parmenides.jpg"
 slug = "parmenides"
-summary = "Parmenides is one of the most elusive and enigmatic of all early Greek philosophers.
+description = "Parmenides is one of the most elusive and enigmatic of all early Greek philosophers.
 Could he really have been arguing that nothing ever changed?
 And if so, why?" tags = ["Philosopher Files"] title = "Parmenides on Truth and Opinion"